KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 3. Typo: Found `Magic Mirror` in file `MMM-uv-index.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `XMLHttpRequest` in file `MMM-uv-index.js`: Replace it with built-in fetch.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+5. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-7. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-ValuesByNotification by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-ValuesByNotification)

 1. Recommendation: Replace eslintrc by new flat config.
 2. Information: There are updates for 1 dependencie(s):
-   - jsonpath-plus  5.1.0  →  8.1.0
+   - jsonpath-plus  5.1.0  →  9.0.0

 ### [MMM-VartaESS by deg0nz](https://github.com/deg0nz/MMM-VartaESS)